Justin1812Z/Portfolio/README.md

 # Justin Zitel Portfolio Website

-A simple website built using react
+A simple website built using React